All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 Address: HMP Exeter, 34 New North Road, Exeter, EX4 4EX

 You can also reach out to a number of free helplines, including the National Institute for Health and Care Excellence (NICE), Mind UK, Young Minds.
 Rethink Mental Illness, Papyrus, Change Grow Live, Samaritans, We Are With You and Turning Point.

 Once intervention, detox and rehabilitation have started in Exeter, continuing or starting therapy can be a key step towards full recovery.

-CBT (Cognitive Behavioural Therapy) is a form of talking therapy designed to help you manage and correct the problems created through negative thought patterns.
+CBT (Cognitive Behavioural Therapy) is is one of many talking therapies, designed to help you manage and correct the problems created through negative thought patterns.

 The way we think shapes our behaviour – if we can alter the irrational thoughts, we can change our irrational behaviour.

 Despite CBT being designed originally for those suffering from mental health conditions, it has now been adapted to suit different types of addiction and co-occurring disorders.